Richard Carpenter: Scholarship/talent show

-Gear
+Musical instruments

 Carpenter used a wide range of keyboard instruments including grand piano, Hammond organ, Wurlitzer electric piano, ARP Odyssey, Fender Rhodes electric piano, harpsichord, celesta, synthesizer and tack piano.
 His favorite grand piano was Baldwin.
-In the '70s, he initially endorsed and used Wurlitzer electric pianos before switching to the Fender Rhodes electric piano.
+In the 1970s, he initially endorsed and used Wurlitzer electric pianos before switching to the Fender Rhodes electric piano.
 He says that at A&M Studios, he regularly used a Steinway piano on the Carpenters' records with the exception of the A Song for You album in which he played a Baldwin piano which was autographed by Liberace.

 On stage, he had both a Wurlitzer electric piano and grand piano, but after switching to the Fender Rhodes, he would simply choose among the three for various songs on stage.
 He has described the sound of the Wurlitzer electric piano as "warm" and "beautiful" and via overdubbing in the studio, he regularly supplemented his grand piano with a Wurlitzer electric piano to thicken the sound, thus creating a distinctive keyboard sound.

 On the song "Happy" on Horizon, he made his earliest experiments with the ARP Odyssey synthesizer.

 Personal life

-Richard dated Maria Luisa Galeazzi (Cooper), Karen's hair and makeup artist, for several years in the '70s.
-In 1984, Carpenter married his first cousin (by adoption), Mary Rudolph.
+Richard dated Maria Luisa Galeazzi (Cooper), Karen's hair and makeup artist, for several years in the 1970s.
+On May 19, 1984, Carpenter married his first cousin (by adoption), Mary Rudolph.
 Her brother, Mark Rudolph, was the Carpenters' road manager as well as the radio call-in "contestant" in the [Oldies] "Medley" on the album Now & Then (1973).
 The couple had been dating since the late 1970s.
 A young Mary made a cameo appearance in the Carpenters' promotional video for the song "I Need to Be in Love" (1976).

-Richard and Mary Carpenter have five children: Kristi Lynn (the name Karen would have given to a daughter) was born on August 17, 1987; Traci Tatum on July 25, 1989; Mindi Karen on July 7, 1992; Collin Paul on July 20, 1994; and Taylor Mary on December 5, 2000.
-The family resides in Thousand Oaks, California and Richard and the children sometimes perform music together at various Carpenter-related events.
+Richard and Mary Carpenter have five children.
+They live in Thousand Oaks, California and Richard and the children sometimes perform music together at various Carpenter-related events.

 Carpenter is a Mopar automobile enthusiast.